XuDeveloper/VideoLoadingView/README.md

 # VideoLoadingView

-It's a video_loading_view which can customize its color, change its speed or control it by yourselves(register a listener).
+It's a loading view which can customize its color, change its speed or control it by yourselves(register a listener).

 Maybe it's suitable for those video playing layouts.